LaunchCode-Education-Archived/liftoff-OLD/playbooks/instructor-playbook/week-2/README.md

 * Project Planning
     * [Description](../../assignments/project-planning/)
     * Grading Rubric found on Canvas under the Pages section
-    * Remind Students this assignment is due before next class, and remind Mentors to grade the assignments as they come in.
+    * Remind Students this assignment is due before next class, and remind Mentors to grade the assignments as they come in

 ## Possible Class Outline
 * Live Coding Presentation